A secondary life insurance beneficiary can give you additional peace of mind at no additional cost. We explain how.

 Choosing a beneficiary for your life insurance is arguably one of the most crucial steps in purchasing your policy.
-If you have a life insurance policy with just one beneficiary listed, you may have missed a critical step in the process.
-The designation of a contingent beneficiary can be helpful in ensuring your life insurance payout is used exactly as you intended.
+If you have a life insurance policy with just one life insurance beneficiary listed, you may have missed a critical step in the process.
+The designation of a contingent life insurance beneficiary can be helpful in ensuring your life insurance payout is used exactly as you intended.

 A contingent beneficiary, also referred to as a secondary beneficiary, is simply the person named in your policy that will receive your life insurance death benefit should your primary beneficiary pass away before, or at the same time as you.
 You can also name a tertiary beneficiary, who would receive your life insurance payout if both your primary and secondary beneficiaries were deceased at the time of your passing.